-During processing of recent voyage TSG/CTD calibration runs, the examination of the overlapped salinity plots have shown a notable discrepancy in the TSG salinity relative to the CTD salinity.
+During processing of recent voyages TSG/CTD calibration runs and the examination of the overlapped salinity plots have shown a notable discrepancy in the TSG salinity relative to the CTD salinity.
 The investigation of this anomaly has not been conclusive so far.
 However examination of TSG data has revealed that if the TSG conductivity is advanced by about 32 seconds relative to the TSG sensor temperature, when calculating the derived salinity, a significant improvement in TSG salinity relative to the CTD salinity is obtained.
 Whilst this issue is being investigated further, a conductivity lag correction factor is introduced as part of TSG calibration and utilised for the calculation and processing of TSG salinity.
 This lag factor is henceforth documented in this processing report.

-There were no CTD/TSG calibration data available for this voyage.
-Therefore the calibration factor of 0.999748856709685 from the next voyage (ss2009_t02) was used along with a lag of 32 seconds and applied to the TSG data.
+The CTD calibration data for the primary sensor was averaged using figures obtained from voyage 1 (file: ss200901_ss200901128CTD.nc) and ss2009_v05 CTD processing report (first 15 deployments) by Lindsay Pender and a scaling factor of 0.99984 was calculated and applied to the CTD data.
+This data was then used to calibrate the TSG against the (calibrated) CTD data where an averaged scale factor of 1.000270112023760 was calculated (using CTD/TSG calibration CTD deployment 2 and 45 with a TSG conductivity lag of 32 seconds) and applied to the TSG salinity data.
 The thermosalingraph salinity QC was set to {'good', 'manually adjusted', 'no error'}.